-Benzodiazepine Dependency Treatment for Senior Citizens
+Benzodiazepine Dependence Treatment for Senior Citizens

 As the rates of opioid abuse, dependence, and overdose-related death continue to rise, many of the attention placed on untimely drug overdose deaths is put solely onto drugs like prescription painkillers and heroin.
 However, over the past several years, overdose rates directly linked to benzodiazepines have also been on the rise.
 Benzodiazepines are a class of drugs that includes tranquilizers and sleep medications, and they are most commonly used for the treatment of anxiety-related disorders and sleep-related disorders.
 Some common brand name benzodiazepines include Xanax, Valium, and Klonopin.